-Outstanding students in the Department of Biology may earn a degree with Honors by writing and defending an honors thesis on their own original research.
-Students work with a faculty mentor to develop a research project, assemble a thesis committee, and write their thesis.
+Outstanding students in the Department of Biology may earn a degree with honors by writing and defending an Honors thesis on their own original research.
+A student works with a faculty mentor to develop a research project, assembles a thesis committee, and writes a thesis.

 To be eligible for departmental honors, you conduct your own research over at least two semesters and earn at least 6 credits of BIOL-X490 devoted to your original project.
 If you successfully complete and defend your Honors thesis before your thesis committee, you receive Honors in Biology upon graduation.